 Ruoyu Chen

-My research has been published in Geographical Analysis, Transportation Research Part A, Journal of Transport Geography, and Journal of Urban Planning and Development.
-I also contribute to the GOHSC on data and software development.
-More about my research can be found here.
+My research has been published in Geographical Analysis, Transportation Research Part A, Journal of Transport Geography, Transport Policy, and Journal of Urban Planning and Development.
+I also contribute data and software development to the Global Observatory of Healthy and Sustainable Cities.

 [UPDATES]